 This accusation is certainly more inflammatory than a retweet.
-Yet coverage has remained muted.
-This accusation is certainly more inflammatory than a retweet.
 Yet coverage, both in mainstream and social media, has remained muted.

 It’s hard to say why this is.
 In a presidential campaign, the media often takes its cues on what controversies to cover from the candidates themselves; what campaigns prioritize becomes central to the news cycle.
 In this case, partisan incentives could in theory put a spotlight on accusations of sexual violence.
 Trump’s misogyny is a central theme of Hillary Clinton’s campaign; the rape accusations against him could easily be the focus of an attack ad.

 But there is little partisan incentive for Democrats to focus on rape allegations.
 That’s because Democratic presumptive nominee Hillary Clinton’s husband, former president Bill Clinton, has also been accused of rape and sexual harassment.